-Findley, a Republican, was the representative for Pennsylvania's 11th congressional district from 1815 to 1817.
+Findley was the representative for Pennsylvania’s 11th congressional district and was a Republican.
+He served from 1815 to 1817.

 From Nov 1791 to Mar 1817, Findley missed 327 of 2,006 roll call votes, which is 16.3%.
 This is on par with the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 |Nov 1792-Mar 1793||41||7||17.1%||50th|